 3) DON DRAPER: "I have a life.
 And it only goes in one direction.
 Forward." --- Don Draper (Jon Hamm in 'Mad Men')

 Even still, as time wears on, the line between truth and continual lying start to blur.
 A man's character is not defined by what he thinks or where he came from, but by his actions.
 And it's because of this that Don is in a perpetual struggle between his desire to become a better man, and his habit of cold indifference to people and their circumstances.
 For too long, Don had been able to escape the heavy consequences of his actions through the strength of his denial.
-On top of this, he also gets what he wants (including women) whenever he wants it, so there's no real motivation for concrete change.
-His ultimate gift (and perhaps the impetus for an eventual downfall), is how much control he exerts over others, as evidenced by this pitch.
+In addition to this, he also gets what he wants (including women) whenever he wants it, so there's no real motivation for concrete change.
+His ultimate gift (and perhaps the impetus for an eventual downfall), is how much control he exerts over others, as evidenced by his carousel pitch to Kodak.
 Though it's a beautiful and touching scene, it's just like Don to use his family as a means to further his goals at work.

 2) SHANE WALSH: "It ain't hard, man.
 The right choice is the one that keeps us alive." --- Shane Walsh (Jon Bernthal in 'The Walking Dead')

-If you've read my post on 'The Walking Dead', then you already know the reasons why Shane is one of my all-time favorite characters in television.
-I must admit, though I've enjoyed the new season, it doesn't feel nearly as exciting without Jon Bernthal.
-That's exactly why I'm thrilled that he and Frank Darabont (creator and previous showrunner of 'The Walking Dead') will be returning to television this year with the epic crime drama, 'Lost Angels'.
+If you've read my write-up on 'The Walking Dead', then you already know the reasons why Shane is one of my all-time favorite characters in television.
+I must admit, the new season doesn't feel nearly as exciting without Jon Bernthal.
+That's exactly why I'm thrilled that he and Frank Darabont (creator and previous showrunner of 'The Walking Dead') will be returning to television this year with the crime drama, 'Mob City'.
 The series chronicles the true story of L.A.
 Police Chief, William Parker, and his department's decade long war (in the 1940's and 1950's) against Mickey Cohen and his gangster pals.
-The talented supporting cast includes Jeffrey DeMunn, Neal McDonough, Ron Rifkin, Milo Ventimiglia, and guest stars Simon Pegg and Thomas Jane.
+The talented supporting cast includes Robert Knepper, Jeffrey DeMunn, Neal McDonough, Milo Ventimiglia, Alexa Davalos, and guest star, Simon Pegg.
 The pilot was picked up, and TNT subsequently ordered a six episode first season.
+The series premieres on Wednesday, December 4th.

 Check out this great tribute to Shane Walsh in 'The Walking Dead'.